sharmashakti/msit/microservice architecture/ch-2-delivering-continously/README.md

+<h2>Docker Instalation Guide: </h2>
-In windows 10 (Windows 10 64-bit: Home, Pro, Enterprise, or Education, version 1903 (Build 18362 or higher)), is better to enable WSL2 for Docker installation. https://www.omgubuntu.co.uk/how-to-install-wsl2-on-windows-10
+If docker is already install, you can directly go to In windows 10 (Windows 10 64-bit: Home, Pro, Enterprise, or Education, version 1903 (Build 18362 or higher)), is better to enable WSL2 for Docker installation. https://www.omgubuntu.co.uk/how-to-install-wsl2-on-windows-10
 <br>